julianlam/feps/fep/ef61/fep-ef61.md

 Link: <https://social.example/objects/did:ap:key:z6MkrJVnaZkeFzdQyMZu1cgjg7k1pZZ6pvBQ7XJPt4swbTQ2/path/to/object>; rel="alternate"
 ```

-If object identified by `did:ap:key` URL is not stored on a server, it MUST return `404 Not Found`.
+If object identified by `did:ap:key` URL is not stored on the server, it MUST return `404 Not Found`.

-If object is not public, `/.well-known/apresolver` MUST return `404 Not Found` unless the request has a HTTP signature and the signer is allowed to view the object.
+If object is not public, the server MUST return `404 Not Found` unless the request has a HTTP signature and the signer is allowed to view the object.

 After retrieving an object, the client MUST verify its [FEP-8b32][FEP-8b32] integrity proof.
 The value of `verificationMethod` property of the proof MUST match the DID component of the DID URL.